 The soaring faceted glass structures that envelope each conservatory, are not only attractive but engineered to allow visible sunlight to enter while rejecting much of the heat.
 The Flower Dome is also credited with being the world’s largest column-less greenhouse.
 This is gardening for the 21st century!

 The Gardens are scattered with 40 sculptures from local and international artists.

-Within the misty Cloud Forest is a 35m tall mountain from which cascades the world’s tallest indoor waterfall.
+Within the misty Cloud Forest is a 35m tall mountain from which cascades what was for years, the world’s tallest indoor waterfall.
 That is until Singapore outdid itself in 2019 with the 40m Rain Vortex in Jewel Changi Airport.

 The Supertrees are a group of artificial trees of varying heights up to 50m.
 The grove of 18 Supertrees act as vertical gardens, collect rainwater, duct air for the conservatories and generate solar power.
 Elevated walkways join some of the trees, allowing you to catch a great view of the surrounding gardens and greater Singapore.
 The manmade structures reminiscent of Africa’s Baobab trees are covered in a variety of plants and wired with solar cells that power “Garden Rhapsody,” a light show to a soundtrack incorporating epic movie themes songs from Jurassic Park to The Little Mermaid.
 The largest of the Supertrees also houses a restaurant with a rooftop lounge, offering a great view and dinner in one.